 Here's what you need to know about the Disney+ launch

-After more than four years of planning and an "unprecedented" marketing campaign from the Walt Disney Company, Disney+ is set to make its debut on Tuesday.
+After more than four years of planning and an "unprecedented" marketing campaign from the Walt Disney Company, Disney+ is making its debut Tuesday.

 Disney, of course, is far from the only company jumping into the streaming wars.
 Apple launched its own streaming platform earlier this month, and AT&T's and NBCUniversal's services are both set to debut next year.